GERMANY – TABLE MEDAL – IRON CROSS – 1914-1916 – BOXED – AVIATION UNIT GROUP

-I was quite taken with this group when it was offered to me.
+I was quite taken with this group when this unique grouping was offered to me.
 It is not splashy or significant, but does have great personality.
-It starts with an interesting box, measuring 1 ½” x 4 ½” x 6 ½,” that holds the group’s other items.
+The grouping starts with an interesting box, measuring 1 ½” x 4 ½” x 6 ½,” that holds the group’s other items.
 A red, black, and white (Imperial Germany’s national colors) silk ribbon is placed diagonally across the box’s upper left top corner.
 The top also features the word Kriegserinnerungen (War Memories), as well as a small 1914 Iron Cross, and the dates 1914-1916, all embossed on it in silver.

 The box has a small snap that REMAINS intact, despite the passage of more than one-hundred-years and much handling by an unknown number of individuals.
 Two compartments are available within the box.
 The compartment on the right measures 3” x 4.”
 Fitted neatly into it is a 2 ¾” x 3 ¾” cardboard box (covered by a slipcase) that contains a bronze or brass table medal/plaque.
 It is engraved near its top with the words “Die/Jungflieger/Staffel” (The/Young Fliers’/Echelon).
 Below that a flight of five biplanes is shown sailing across the sky above a crowd of spectators.
 The various spectators are standing beside a fence, with a pennant on a flagpole flying above them.
 The table medal/plaque’s quality and sharpness are both first-rate, and the entire arrangement slips neatly into its section.